15 Plants That Repel Ants

 Mint is one of our plants that repel ants and lovely herbs with a pleasant scent.

-It also has a great flavor when cooking or making herbal teas.
-In this instance, take care when planting it if you want to utilize it to deter ants.
+It also has a great flavor when cooked or used to make herbal teas.
+However, if you want to use it to deter ants, take care when planting it.
 This herb has a reputation for dominating.

 So, we advise container gardening for mint.
-It should thrive if you provide this plant with a growth environment with quick-draining soil and enough sunlight.
+This plant should thrive if you provide it with a growth environment with quick-draining soil and enough sunlight.

 Planting zones three through eight should continue to be suitable for mint.